Aids in the biochemical diagnosis of Krabbe disease and saposin A cofactor deficiency

 Psychosine is 1 of 4 substrates degraded by GALC and is a neurotoxin at elevated concentrations.
 It has been shown to be elevated in patients with active Krabbe disease or with saposin A cofactor deficiency and, therefore, may be a useful biomarker for the presence of disease or disease progression.

-Reduced or absent GALC in leukocytes (GALCW / Galactocerebrosidase, Leukocytes) or dried blood spots (PLSD / Lysosomal and Peroxisomal Storage Disorders Screen, Blood Spot) along with psychosine analysis can indicate a diagnosis of Krabbe disease.
+Reduced or absent GALC in leukocytes (GALCW / Galactocerebrosidase, Leukocytes) or dried blood spots (PLSD / Lysosomal and Peroxisomal Storage Disorders Screen, Blood Spot) along with elevated psychosine levels can indicate a diagnosis of Krabbe disease.
 Molecular sequencing of the GALC gene (KRABZ / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, Varies) allows for detection of the disease-causing variants in affected patients and carrier detection in family members.

 Individuals with a disease phenotype similar to Krabbe disease may have saposin A cofactor deficiency.
 Saposin A cofactor deficiency also results in elevated psychosine levels.
 Testing for this condition via molecular analysis of the PSAP gene is useful in those with elevated psychosine and normal to reduced GALC activity with normal molecular genetic GALC sequencing.

-Normal <2 nmol/L psychosine
+Normal <2 nmol/L

 An interpretive report will be provided.

-An elevation of psychosine is indicative of symptomatic Krabbe disease or symptomatic saposin A cofactor deficiency
+An elevation of psychosine is indicative of symptomatic Krabbe disease or symptomatic saposin A cofactor deficiency.

 Receiver operating characteristic curve analysis of 220 controls and 6 patients affected with Krabbe disease yielded an area under the curve of 1.0, permitting the selection of a cutoff value yielding a positive predictive value and negative predictive value of 1.0.

-1. Orsini JJ, Morrissey MA, Slavin LN, et al: Implementation of newborn screening for Krabbe disease: population study and cutoff determination.
+3. Orsini JJ, Morrissey MA, Slavin LN, et al. Implementation of newborn screening for Krabbe disease: population study and cutoff determination.
 Clin Biochem.
-2009 Jun;42(9):877-884. doi: 10.1016/j.clinbiochem.2009.01.022
+2009;42(9):877-884. doi:10.1016/j.clinbiochem.2009.01.022

-2. Svennerholm L, Vanier MT, Mansson JE: Krabbe disease: a galactosylsphingosine (psychosine) lipidosis.
+4. Svennerholm L, Vanier MT, Mansson JE.
+Krabbe disease: A galactosylsphingosine (psychosine) lipidosis.
 J Lipid Res.
-1980 Jan;21(1):53-64
+1980;21(1):53-64

-4. Turgeon CT, Orsini JJ, Sanders KA, et al: Measurement of psychosine in dried blood spots--a possible improvement to newborn screening programs for Krabbe disease.
+6. Turgeon CT, Orsini JJ, Sanders KA, et al. Measurement of psychosine in dried blood spots--a possible improvement to newborn screening programs for Krabbe disease.
 J Inherit Metab Dis.
-2015 Sep;38(5):923-929. doi: 10.1007/s10545-015-9822-z
+2015;38(5):923-929. doi:10.1007/s10545-015-9822-z

-5. Wenger DA, Escolar ML, Luzi P, Rafi MA: Krabbe disease (globoid cell leukodystrophy).
+7. Wenger DA, Escolar ML, Luzi P, Rafi MA: Krabbe disease (globoid cell leukodystrophy).
 In: Valle D, Antonarakis S, Ballabio A, Beaudet AL, Mitchell GA, eds.
 The Online Metabolic and Molecular Bases of Inherited Disease.
 McGraw-Hill; 2019.
-Accessed November 16, 2021.
+Accessed August 30, 2023.
 Available at https://ommbid.mhmedical.com/content.aspx?sectionid=225546481&bookid=2709

-6. Guenzel AJ, Turgeon CT, Nickander KK, et al: The critical role of psychosine in screening, diagnosis, and monitoring of Krabbe disease.
+8. Guenzel AJ, Turgeon CT, Nickander KK, et al. The critical role of psychosine in screening, diagnosis, and monitoring of Krabbe disease.
 Genet Med.
-2020 Jun;22(6):1108-1118. doi: 10.1038/s41436-020-0764-y
+2020;22(6):1108-1118. doi:10.1038/s41436-020-0764-y

-7. Thompson-Stone R, Ream MA, Gelb M, et al: Consensus recommendations for the classification and long-term follow up of infants who screen positive for Krabbe disease.
+9. Thompson-Stone R, Ream MA, Gelb M, et al. Consensus recommendations for the classification and long-term follow up of infants who screen positive for Krabbe disease.
 Mol Genet Metab.
-2021 Sep-Oct;134(1-2):53-59. doi: 10.1016/j.ymgme.2021.03.016
+2021;134(1-2):53-59. doi:10.1016/j.ymgme.2021.03.016

 Internal standard is added to a dried blood spot.
-The extract is evaporated and reconstituted prior to injection onto a liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+The extract is evaporated and reconstituted prior to injection onto a liquid chromatography tandem mass spectrometry (LC-MS/MS).
 Following separation of the structural isomers glucopsychosine and psychosine (PSY) by liquid chromatography, their concentrations are measured by MS/MS analysis in the multiple reaction monitoring positive mode to follow the precursor to product species transitions for PSY.
 The ratio of the extracted peak area of PSY to internal standard as determined by LC-MS/MS is used to calculate the concentration of PSY in the sample.(Unpublished Mayo method)

 Monday through Sunday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 82542